The Bay-Tree Maiden: Turkey

-According to Wolfram Eberhard, in Turkish variants of the tale type, the girl is the tree, and she cannot return to the tree due the light of the sunrise.
+In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars classified a similar narrative as Turkish type TTV 186, "Das Perlenzelt" ("The Pearl Tent"): a heroine for some reason finds a caravan or a retinue, enters the pearly tent and eats its food, then hides; a prince discovers her and spends time with her, but is informed he has to return to marry his intended back at the kingdom, and abandons the heroine; the heroine dons a male disguise as a poor person and meets her beloved, who does not recognize her, and makes cryptic references in verse or song about the tent and her plight; during the prince's wedding, the heroine tries to hang herself, but she is sometimes saved and recognized by the prince.
+In six of the indexed variants, the heroine is born as a plank of wood when a dervish gives an apple to her parents, or when her childless parents bring home a branch to raise as their child, the heroine appears from it.
+According to Eberhard, in Turkish variants of the tale type, the girl is the tree, and she cannot return to the tree due the light of the sunrise.

-In a Turkish tale translated as The Silver Cypress Tree with Golden Fruit, a poor childless woman takes a piece of wood, carves a likeness of a child and cradles it as if a baby.
+In a Turkish tale collected by Naki Tezel with the title Altın Kozalaklı Gümüş Selvi, translated as The Silver Cypress Tree with Golden Fruit, a poor childless woman takes a piece of wood, carves a likeness of a child and cradles it as if a baby.
 Her husband thinks her mad, and, after some time, takes the wooden image and throws it out the window.
 Where the wooden image lands, a cypress tree sprouts.
 Some time later, a prince and his retinue camp near the tree, and, every night, the prince notices that a silver and a golden candelabra switched positions.
 He stays awake one night and discovers that a beautiful maiden is the one responsible.
 She tells him she must not tarry until sunrise, and must return to her mother, the cypress tree.
 She and the prince talk the nights away, until he tells her he has to go back, and must say goodbye to the girl.
 On the appointed day, the prince departs before early dawn and leaves the maiden asleep.
 When she wakes up, it is already dawn, and she tries to return to the tree, but cannot.
 She wanders off and trades clothes with a shepherd, then goes to the king's court.
 They become companions, until the prince is set to be married on a certain day.
 The shepherd then asks the prince to prepare a room with a swinging bed, for he will hang himself.
 The prince goes to check on the shepherd and realizes "he" was the maiden from the tree.
 He stops her folly and marries her.